SereniT33/SOCI514SerenaChoi/README.md

 1. A README file - containing information about the repository;
 2. Folders - leading to each assignments;
-3. Rmd files within folders - containing all codes for assignments.
+3. Rmd files within folders - containing all codes for assignments;
+4. PDF files - for submission.

 #### Running the code